How can I protect my home from flooding?

 What if the flood is deeper than 1 metre?

-If the flood water on the outside of your property becomes deeper than 1m, it is recommended that the water is allowed to come into your home as this depth of water can create sufficient pressure on your outer walls, causing them to move and collapse and resulting in serious structural damage.
+If the flood water on the outside of your property becomes deeper than 1m, it is recommended that the water is allowed to come into your home as this depth of water can create significant pressure on your outer walls, causing them to move and collapse and resulting in serious structural damage.
 At this point, or if water has already found its way in, flood resilience measures will come into effect.

-Helping you to protect your home
+Helping you to protect your home from flooding

 Repair options can include, but are not restricted to: